Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ## Projects

-Here I list the projects I have been working on and will be adding new o nes as I advance in my curriculum.
+Here I list the projects I have been working on and will be adding new ones as I advance in my curriculum.
+This is probably the most important part of the curriculum in my opinion.
+There isn't a predefined list of projects since everyone should choose their own projects to work on based on what they find interesting.

+Ex: My latest project involves ways of interpreting a model in a business context on a churn problem, in order to gain better insights and change business behavior.
+This is because as a former marketing professional, this is something I am very interested in.

 **Topics covered**:
 `Image recognition`